Human Trafficking

 Domestic involuntary servitude is the way a person is forced to live and work in the same place for very little or no pay.

-Children’s exploitation – involves the recruitment, transportation, transfer, housing or reception of children for the purpose of exploitation.
+Children’s exploitation – involves the recruitment, transportation, transfer, housing, or reception of children for exploitation.
 In many cases, they are sexually exploited, including by forcing them into prostitution or other forms of sexual activity such as infantile pornography.
-Child exploitation may also involve slavery or practices similar to slavery, servitude or use of children for organ trafficking, illegal adoption, early marriage, military recruitment (child soldiers), or begging.
+Child exploitation may also involve slavery or practices similar to slavery, servitude, or the use of children for organ trafficking, illegal adoption, early marriage, military recruitment (child soldiers), or begging.

 Trafficking in human beings involves individuals and legal entities.